dmorreale/twilio-socer/README.md

 Todo:
 	4 chart block:
-		need a new image for the stripe background general edits to all of these charts make sure that the dot charts are pulling from the JSON drop-down is not working on pages 3 - 5 center the charts
+		need a new image for the stripe background
+		Make sure that the data is coming in correctly to all the charts from the JSON.
+			Drop-down should be working on all trends pages.

 Outstanding chart issues:
     T2 - first bar chart - largest bar's label doesn't have padding T4 - Second bar chart needs styling
     T5 - radial chart is not left aligned and does not have a stroke.
-I don't know if these two are possible.
+I don't think these two are possible.

     minor:
     T1 - line chart - x-axis should start from the begining T5 - line chart needs to have the last x-axis label showing T3 - first bar chart - labels are not all aligned to the right